tobiasbriones/blog/academy/career/math/cs/engineering/unah/4-years-since-vocational-fair-at-unah-vs-2023-05-09/index.md

 </figcaption>

 These open-source projects, along with others, played a crucial role in advancing my career in machine learning.
-Particularly during my time at Truora, I had the opportunity to work with deep learning models for fraud detection on ID documents.
-I already had a solid base and experience with many concepts, and then I continued scaling that experience in the deep learning area.
+Particularly during my job at Truora later in 2022, I had the opportunity to work with deep learning models for fraud detection on ID documents.
+I already had a solid base and experience with many concepts, and then I just continued scaling that experience in the deep learning field.

 That is, my endeavors always pay off the effort 🤗!